laurensk/apple-event-countdown/README.md

 ## Installation

 1. Clone this repository and run `npm install`.
-2. Create a .env-file with your `IFTTT_WEBHOOK` url.
+2. Create a .env-file with your `ZAPIER_WEBHOOK` url.

 ## Usage